 She is an avid performer today, having been a member of the Civic Orchestra of Chicago, the Kalamazoo Symphony, and assistant concertmaster of the Northwest Indiana Symphony.
 With these, and other orchestras, she has worked under conductors Daniel Barenboim, Claudio Abbado, and Sir Neville Mariner.

-Zosia (as she is affectionately known to friends) lives in Elkhart, IN, where she keeps an active and thriving private teaching studio.
+In 2016, Zosia (as she is affectionately known to friends) won a full time position with the Knoxville Symphony Orchestra in Tennessee.
+She lives there, where she keeps an active and thriving private teaching studio.
 She enjoys many activities, including cooking, reading, and especially running, having participated in numerous races.
 Zosia loves sharing these interests with her family; husband Jason, and her three beautiful children, Simon, Gabriela, and Susannah.

 Soprano Kimberly Eileen Jones is an alum of the Ryan Opera Center with the prestigious Lyric Opera of Chicago.
 Her performances there include the slave girl, Margru, in the world premiere of Anthony Davis’ Amistad, which was released nationally on the New World recording label.